flowinquiry/.github/profile/README.md

 Hi there 👋

-Welcome to FlowInquiry!
-Our open-source service enables teams to manage internal and external requests, track tasks, and collaborate efficiently.
-With support for multiple projects and intelligent task prioritization, FlowInquiry ensures seamless workflow automation and SLA compliance.
-As an alternative to Jira, Zendesk, Freshdesk, and ServiceNow, it streamlines case management, project tracking, and team collaboration with AI-powered insights.
+Welcome to FlowInquiry – the open-source solution designed to streamline internal and external request management, task tracking, and team collaboration.
+FlowInquiry supports multiple projects with smart task prioritization, workflow automation, and SLA compliance.
+As a powerful alternative to Jira, Zendesk, Freshdesk, it simplifies case management and project tracking with AI-powered insights.

+Teams can organize work using a Kanban board, manage epics and iterations, and follow Agile practices with ease — making FlowInquiry the perfect fit for modern, agile-driven organizations.

 ![FlowInquiry](flowinquiry_slide.gif)